Oh do I disagree with that one.

 This, in the hope that you won't have to go out and make them all yourself, only to learn that you shouldn't have made them in the first place.

 Besides, you'll have your own whoppers to learn from in time:

 Thinking Your Gallery is Your Friend

-It's easy to delude yourself into thinking that the artist-gallery relationship is a friendship.
+It's easy to delude yourself into believing that the artist-gallery relationship is a friendship.
 Especially when you're new on the scene and everyone in the place is going nuts over your work.

 Your gallery is not your friend.
 Doesn’t matter how friendly they are.